The academic curriculum focused on translational medicine

 The Academic Curriculum comprises 15 highly specialised courses with 56 full course days.

 BRIDGE courses are offered exclusively to BRIDGE Fellows.
-Fellows get unique access to the network, knowledge, and facilities of the BRIDGE Programme and its highly profiled course directors.
+Fellows gain unique access to the network, knowledge, and facilities of the BRIDGE Programme and its highly profiled course directors.

 As part of the BRIDGE Translational Excellence Programme, the fellow will automatically be enrolled in 15 courses distributed over the two-year employment period.